patschi/sftpgo-qnap-authgateway/README.md

 - Point SFTPGo external auth to the service endpoint:
     - `external_auth_hook=https://sftpgo-qnap-authgw/auth`
     - `external_auth_scope=5` (only password and keyboard-interactive; any other is unsupported)
-- Disable auto-ban on invalid logins on QNAP for this service and configure sftpgo to take care of it.
-(To prevent this auth gateway from being blocked, instead of the user)
+- Disable the auto-ban on invalid logins on QNAP for this service and configure sftpgo to take care of it.
+  (To prevent the auth gateway from being blocked, instead of the user)
 - If you want to take advantage of automated virtual folders sync during successful user login, make sure to enable REST API on SFTPGo and provide the below environment variable.